Tip set for 2 p.m. at Welsh-Ryan Arena; admission is free!

 "I couldn't be more enthusiastic about my opportunity to join Coach McKeown and his staff at Northwestern University," Guth said.
 "Northwestern is so special in the fact that it provides a "World Class" experience academically, socially, and athletically.
 I am proud to hit the recruiting trail for an institution and basketball program I genuinely believe in."

-In her short time as recruiting coordinator in Evanston, Guth has helped secure one of the top recruiting classes in the country as the Wildcats' 2013 class was ranked No. 2 in the Big Ten and No. 22 in the country by a national recruiting publication.
+In her short time as recruiting coordinator in Evanston, Guth helped secure one of the top recruiting classes in the country during the 2012-13 season as the Wildcats' 2013 class was ranked No. 2 in the Big Ten and No. 22 in the country.
 Northwestern signee Nia Coffey was tabbed a McDonald's All-American and WBCA All-American while Christen Inman received WBCA Honorable Mention All-America accolades.
-Guth and her teammates from Buffalo Grove H.S. were inducted into the Illinois Coaches Basketball Association Hall of Fame in April of 2013 for their Class AA state girls basketball championship in 2000.

 Guth was an assistant coach and recruiting coordinator at Yale for two seasons prior to coming to Evanston.
 She was named an assistant coach in July 2010 after two seasons as the Director of Basketball Operations for the DePaul University women's basketball team.